Quex House and Gardens, home of The Powell-Cotton Museum

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-The Powell-Cotton Museum, Quex House, and Gardens are open to visitors from Saturday, 14 February to Sunday, 1 November 2026.
-The opening times vary depending on the season:
+The Powell-Cotton Museum, Quex House, and Gardens are open to the public during the 2026 season from Saturday, 14 February to Sunday, 1 November.
+The opening times vary depending on the time of year and specific days:

 Historic House members, please show your membership card on arrival to take advantage of free entry.
 If you would like to join any special events or activities, a small charge may apply.